 There it is in a nutshell: He looks up at the sky; he has a feeling of the sublime; so there must be a God.

-By this time in her life, Ellie has become an atheist.
+By this time in her life, Ellie has become an atheist, one of a long list of movie atheists destined to find God in the final reel.
 She says, “And there’s no chance that you had this experience because some part of you needed to have it?”

 Later in the movie, when the world finds out that signals from the vicinity of the relatively close star Vega show signs of intelligent life, we are informed that attendance at religious services has risen.
 And we see Robert Novak on Crossfire saying, “Even a scientist must admit there are some pretty serious religious overtones to all this.”